📚 Literature Review AI

 Types of literature reviews:

-• Narrative Review: Comprehensive overview of the literature
+• Narrative Review: Comprehensive overview of the literature on a topic

-• Systematic Review: Rigorous, methodical search and synthesis
+• Systematic Review: Rigorous, methodical search and synthesis of evidence

-• Meta-Analysis: Statistical synthesis of quantitative findings
+• Meta-Analysis: Statistical synthesis of quantitative findings across studies

-• Integrative Review: Synthesises diverse research methodologies
+• Integrative Review: Synthesises diverse research methodologies and approaches

 Why is a Literature Review Important?